Undervolt with G-Helper: 4 Safe Steps for a Cooler Laptop

 What does Undervolting actually do?

 Before we learn what undervolting actually is, we need to understand a specific concept about CPU wattage.
-Whenever a new CPU is made, its automatically programmed to receive extra wattage by its manufacturer.
-This is more of a safety mechanism – but in reality most chips can perform well under their preset amount. undervolting is purposefully lowering your CPU’s wattage, in order to save some energy without losing essentially any performance at all.
+Whenever a new CPU is made, it’s automatically programmed to receive extra wattage by its manufacturer.
+This is more of a safety mechanism, but in reality, most chips can perform well under their preset amount.
+Undervolting is purposefully lowering your CPU’s wattage in order to save some energy without losing essentially any performance at all.

 Is Undervolting Safe?

-Step 1: Open the Fans + Power panel in G-Helper
+Step 1: Open the Fans + Power panel

-Step 2: Start off safe
+Step 2: Start Safe

 Step 3: Stress test for stability

-Now that your laptop is undervolted, I recommend to test it right away as each CPU can perform slightly differently.
-For this we’re going to use a tester called Cinebench, it’s a free app that allows you to push and test your CPU at 100% performance.
-Go ahead and download Cinebench (Cinebench 2024) on your laptop then come back here.
-Quick tip before you test – Make sure your charger is plugged in, with the highest power settings, so the CPU voltage won’t be limited.
-Once it’s downloaded choose the Multi-Core test, while making sure your undervolt is active.
-The test will take around 10 minutes, but make sure to pay attention for any crashing or glitches which would indicate your undervolt it too extreme.
+Once it’s downloaded, choose the Multi-Core test while making sure your undervolt is active.
+The test will take around 10 minutes, but make sure to pay attention to any crashing or glitches, which would indicate your undervolt it too much.
 If it passes without any of these, then congrats!
 Your CPU is now more power-efficient.
 If you feel like getting the most out of it, you can push the undervolt a bit higher and test again, but discretion is advised.

-My personal results from the stress-test
+My personal results from the stress test

-Here’s the data I got from my ASUS G16 Zephyrus with a Ryzen AI 9 HX 370
+G-Helper undervolt data I got from my ASUS G16 Zephyrus with a Ryzen AI 9 HX 370

 - No undervolt: 1158 Points, 95C CPU